 The Title IX Coordinator will communicate the decided upon manner of resolution to the reporting party in writing.
 Depending on the circumstances and requested resolution, the respondent may or may not be notified of the report or resolution.
 A respondent will be notified when the action would impact a respondent, such as protective measures that restrict the respondent's movement on campus, the initiation of an investigation or the decision to involve the respondent in a formal process.
-If an investigation is initiated, the respondent and complainant will be informed of the nature of the alleged conduct and/or potential charges being investigated.
+If an investigation is initiated, the respondent and complainant will be informed of the nature of the alleged conduct and/or potential charges being investigated as detailed in section XI.F.1.